jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

   display: none;

   &:is(.visible){
 	display: block;
   }

   &:is(.full){
-    width 90vw;
+	width: 90vw;
   }
 }
 ```

 It's good to mention though there's not a lot of difference if you are coming from a preprocessed styling language, it's not one-to-one in capabilities.
-Some patterns like string interpolation, are not possible.
+Some patterns like string interpolation are not possible.

 Be on the lookout for possible discrepancies while migrating.